-Easy frosted sugar cookie bars are made from scratch and as delicious as traditional cut-out sugar cookies, but without all the work!
-These handheld bars are tasty, easy to serve, and simple to customize with colorful sprinkles.
+Easy frosted sugar cookie bars are made from scratch and so much easier than traditional cut-out sugar cookies!
+These handheld bars are soft, perfectly sweet, easy to serve, and simple to customize with colorful sprinkles.

 But, when you turn sugar cookie dough into easy sugar cookie bars, then you spark my interest.